Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

   **1.** Install the Arduino-cli.
 When I was doing this, my computer ran into a lot of issues.
 My computer did not have admin permissions, and the initial account/user did not have user permissions.
   **2.** So, I created a new profile with admin permissions and redid the whole process to see if it would work.
 While doing this, I ran into some issues with Homebrew.
 So I decided to install the brew library onto my laptop.
   **3.** Soon after, I ran into an issue with the Arduino-cli.
 It had failed to install because the newest version,the version I had installed, was unstable on my mac.
   **4.** So, I uninstalled this unstable version, and reinstalled Arduino version 0.35 and repeated the process all over again.
 I decided to add “/Users/Sruthi/bin” to my PATH as I kept on getting a PATH error.
+A PATH is a variable that tells the bash shell where to find diffrent executable files and scripts.
   **5.** But soon after, there was an error with the BASH on my computer.
 Bash scripts are files containing code that tell the computer to do something.
 And since there was some error with my computer’s bash, I had to change it manually.
   **6.** So, I manually edited the bash and then saved it.
 After all this, I ran the program all over again.
 Then I used the “ls”, “cd”, and “sudo” commands to navigate to the folder where the Arduino firmware was.
   **7.** Now, I tried to flash the command “./flash_mac_test.sh”.
 It finally flashed the software and asked for my username and password for my edge impulse account.